Chymyst/chymyst-core/doc/joinrun.md

 These features are considered for implementation in the next versions:

-1. Rework the decisions to start reactions so that the new information is used.
+1. Rework the decisions to start reactions so that the static analysis is used (inputs and outputs of reactions).
 In particular, do not lock the entire molecule bag - only lock some clusters that have contention on certain molecule inputs.
 1. Implement fairness with respect to molecules (random choice of input molecules for reactions).
 1. Rework the decisions to start reactions so that many reactions can start at once.
 1. Implement injecting several molecules at once (and arbitrarily many at once).